john-shieh/DriverFinder_Delete/README.md

 # DriverFinder_DeletionDetection
 <b>DriverFinder</b>

+HccDriverFinder searches through Next Generation Sequencing data for potential mutations or integration events that could drive liver cancer.
+Features have been added for to identify dominant genotypes, create "circular" genotypes, and combine SAM files.
+Work has since been published in the American Association for Cancer Research 2018 Journal.
+Initially created with Amy Lu at Carnegie Mellon University.

 <br>Windows environment
 <br>===============================
 <br>The user may run the application from the source code or the pre-built executable code.
-The steps below show how to install and run DriverFinder from the pre-build executable code.
+The steps below show how to install and run DriverFinder from the pre-built executable code.
 <br>Installation:
 <br> 1.
 Download all 3 files (DriverFinder_5.2_zip.exe, DriverFinder_5.2_zip.7z.001, & DriverFinder_5.2_zip.7z.002) under the 'DriverFinder_exe' folder.
 <br> 2.
 Run the 'DriverFinder_5.2_zip.exe' code to install the application.
 During the installation, the system will ask the user to provide a folder for the application to be installed.